-This is important.
+This step is critical.
 But what does it all mean?

-- It’s great for beginners- if you are a dab hand at simple Microsoft Office programs such as Excel, or Word, you can handle this.
+- It’s perfect for beginners – if you are a dab hand at simple Microsoft Office programs such as Excel, or Word, you can handle this.

-- It’s very reliable and its power capacity is huge, so it can handle the busiest of websites.
+- It’s very reliable, and its power capacity is huge so that it can handle the busiest of websites.
 Whether you are creating a simple blog, or a business or e-commerce site, WordPress is compatible for any purpose.
-Did you know that eBay, NASA and CNN all use WordPress?
+Did you know that eBay, NASA, and CNN all use WordPress?

 - It’s FREE!*